 The road outside of the gallery takes you to Piazza del Plebiscito.
 It’s the largest public square in the city and it is located next to the Port of Naples.

 It’s a sprawling public square surrounded by large columns and two historic sites.
 To the west is the Basilica of San Francesco da Paola.
-To the east is the Royal Palace, which you can visit later in the trip.
+To the east is the Royal Palace, which you can visit later in your trip.

 The Basilica features a wide dome, measuring 53 metres tall, designed to resemble the Pantheon.
 The interior includes several ancient statues while the chapels have historic altarpieces.